rescript-association/reanalyze/README.md

 }
 ```

-This is equivalent to adding `--suppress` and `--unsuppress` options at the end of the command-line.
-Note that the options are additive, so it's possible to suppress partially on the command line and partially in the config.
+This is equivalent to adding `--suppress` and `--unsuppress` options at the beginning of the command-line.
+Note that the options are additive, so it's possible to suppress partially in the config and partially on the command line.

 ## Build